It’s no secret that many people discover new software through blog posts, videos, social media and other forms of digital content.

 - Internal linking: Internal linking helps improve site architecture and spread link equity (ranking power) on your website.

 - Content updates: Hubspot discovered that 765 of their monthly blog views were generated from older posts and 92% of their blog leads also came from old posts.

 Once they’ve republished and updated their old content, they gained an average of 106% increase in monthly organic search views.
 So if you have a large collection of old posts, consider adding in new information to continue to generate views.

-It’s no secret that email marketing is one of the best ways to distribute content to your current customers.
-Done right, it’s not intrusive and it lets you deliver relevant information to your customer base.
+Email marketing is one of the best ways to distribute content to your current customers.
+If done right, it’s not intrusive and it lets you deliver relevant information to your customer base.
 In fact, 93% of B2B marketers use email to distribute content.
 Here are a few ideas for your email marketing strategy:

 - Newsletters: Weekly newsletters help customers establish the habit of reading and returning to your website.
 In fact, 83 percent of B2B companies use newsletters as part of their content marketing strategy and 40 percent of B2B marketers believe email newsletters are most critical to their content marketing success.

 Hiten Shah is the co-founder of two popular SAAS companies: Crazy Egg and Kissmetrics.
 His newsletter includes a roundup of industry-relevant content that’s interesting to his target market.
 The newsletter is broken down into categories like Business, Product, Marketing Growth, Tip of the Week, etc. – which makes it easy to scan and read.

 - Product update: Let users know about the latest features and solutions that your products offer.